VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Zero-Cost Template Functor** | Template Abstraction | Implement the Case Study comparing a raw loop performing array scaling versus a template functor that encapsulates the scaling logic.
 Verify via assembly that the template solution results in identical, highly optimized machine code as the raw pointer loop. |
 | **3.
 Cost of Type Erasure (`std::function`)** | Opaque Constructs | Create a simple callable object (a lambda or function pointer) and wrap it in an `std::function`.
 Compare the performance of calling the raw callable in a tight loop versus calling the `std::function`.
 This illustrates the cost associated with the indirection and potential internal allocation of type erasure. |

-### Chapter 7: Move Semantics, Value Categories, and Copies
+### Section 7: Move Semantics, Value Categories, and Copies
-This chapter focuses on eliminating unnecessary deep copies using move semantics and non-owning views.
+This Section focuses on eliminating unnecessary deep copies using move semantics and non-owning views.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |